martinowren/itera-workshop-firebase/README.md

 - CRUD operations and realtime updates

 **Part 3 goals:**
-- Add authentication and secure your application.
+- Add authentication, secure your application
+- Host your game on Firebase hosting

 **Completed all the parts and eager for more? 💪** Extra work for those who needs additional challenges: